-When you first check-in to any casino in Vegas, there is a stand near the front desk for the casino’s player’s club system.
-Every casino company, from Caesar’s Entertainment and MGM Resorts to local Stations Casinos has a player rewards system.
-To participate in the rewards program, you must first obtain a player’s card.
-This card is your key to earn comp dollars and tier points at the casino.
-There are many different ways to earn comp dollars and tier credits, but some will earn you more points quicker than others.
+To participate in any casino rewards program, you must first obtain a player’s card.
+This card is your key to earning comp dollars and tier points at the casino you will be playing at.
+There are many different ways to earn comp dollars and tier credits, but some will earn you points quicker than others.
+We have outlined (in full detail) the most effective ways to accumulate these points below, so you can get the most out of your next visit to the casino.

 Most, if not all gaming machines in a casino will have a small electronic screen with a countdown towards the next point(s) that you will earn.
 The countdown will go down after every hand or spin you play, and will be based on the amount of money you wager for each hand or spin.
 Once the countdown hits 0 it means you earned points for your play, and it will restart again.

 The process will continue in the same manner for the entire time you are playing.
-This should be a main focus of yours if trying to maximize your point earnings, and it will also give you a general summary of how many points you have earned on this session.
-Machine games that people generally play will include slots and video poker, but there are some others as well.
+This should be your main focus if you are trying to maximize point earnings, and it will also give you a general summary of how many points you have earned on this session.
+The most common electronic machines that people play include slots, video poker, virtual blackjack and electronic roulette but there are some others as well.

 For this reason, we encourage players not to sign up for a new players card if they only plan on spending a few minutes giving action at a specific casino.
 We recommend waiting until you can get in a full day’s worth of play before signing up for a new players card.

-The first mailer a player gets is often the best one he will ever receive.
-Mailers have historically been sent through the U.S. Postal Service, but today they may also be received by email or text.
-The offer may include free slot play, table game bets, hotel rooms, and meals.
+The first mailer a player receives is often the best one they will ever receive.
+Mailers have historically been sent through the U.S. Postal Service, but today they may also be received by email or even text.
+The offer may include free slots play, table game bets, comped hotel rooms, and meals.